phantomaton-ai/aleister/README.md

 ## Caveats

 Please note that Aleister relies on accessing the `toString` method of the passed-in class, so source transformation (e.g., Babel, TypeScript) is not supported.

-Additionally, examples must be provided on a single-line method invocation containing only literals (as shown above) for Aleister to parse them correctly.
+Additionally, examples must be provided as a single-line method invocation containing only literals (as shown above) for Aleister to parse them correctly.
 Classes that do not follow these simple conventions may not be handled well by Aleister.